** FAMOUS HISTORICAL PHRASES RENDERED IN MORSE CODE **

 Club President, Frank Mellott KB3PQT, offers a challenge to viewers of this blog page.

-Frank gathered several well-known phrases from history and applied dots and dashes to paper.
+Frank gathered several well-known phrases from history and applied the corresponding dots and dashes to paper.

 He wanted you to read the printed dots and dashes and submit a transcription of your discovery.